patrick-brainoo/JS-Fundamentals/README.md

 - If it can’t be converted → prints "Not a number"
 - If it can be converted → prints "My number: <integer>"

+6 multi languages
+This script prints three lines using an **array of strings** and a **loop**:

+- C is fun
+- Python is cool
+- JavaScript is amazing

+It uses only one console.log statement inside the loop.